dalisoft/dev-env/README.md

 ### Database

+[See DB templates](https://github.com/dalisoft/docker-db-templates) for Docker for your next project

 - Popular Postgres DB
 - `Alpine` version, so build will be smaller
 - Well structured folders within DB